jbranchaud/til/vim/add-custom-dictionary-words.md

 You can do just that by moving your cursor over the *misspelled* word and hitting `zg`.
 That will add it to the `spellfile`, a list of words, which vim includes in its spell checking.
+This means vim will no longer highlight that word red.